jagi/meteor-astronomy/README.md

 - the class name that was used to create an object's instance
 - internal `_original` and `_values` objects

-These informations are minimum and every module written for Meteor Astronomy should take EJSON-ification into account and store an additional data if it's needed to recreated the object in its original state.
+These informations are minimum and every module written for Astronomy should take EJSON-ification into account and store an additional data if it's needed to recreated the object in its original state.
 We can do it thanks to the special events, that we can hook into.
 There are two main functions dealing with EJSON-inification [`toJSONValue`](http://docs.meteor.com/#/full/ejson_type_toJSONValue) and [`fromJSONValue`](http://docs.meteor.com/#/full/ejson_add_type).
 You can read more about them in the Meteor [documentation](http://docs.meteor.com/#/full/ejson).

 Let's take an example module that add some extra data during the process of EJSON-ification.